gbabbitt/exampleChimeraXpython/README.md

-This python script example script will externally control, open, and run ChimeraX.
-The green fluorescent protein file will open and be colored by attribute of solvent exposure of each amino acid.
-The python script uses the settings in the control file ChimeraXvis.ctl and looks for the PDB and attribute file in the folder with the same name.
+This python example script will externally control, open, and run ChimeraX.
+In this example, the green fluorescent protein file will open and be colored by attribute of solvent exposure of each amino acid.
+The python script uses the settings in the control file ChimeraXvis.ctl and looks for the PDB and attribute file in the ChimeraXvis folder.
+Thus, a programming pipeline can use ChimeraX as a pop-up molecular visualizer by simply copying the PDB and attribute files to the ChimeraXvis folder, rewriting the ChimeraXvis.ctl text file to the task at hand, and then system calling the color_by_attr_chimerax.py script.

 TO RUN FROM TERMINAL/CMD PROMPT